 Required Courses and Credits

 A minimum of 30 credits must be completed, of which 21 must be completed in residence on the Boulder campus.
-No more than 8 credits of independent study credit may be applied toward the MA degree.
-A limit of 9 credits of transfer credits may be applied toward the MA degree.
+No more than 8 credits of independent study credit may be applied toward the degree.
+A limit of 9 credits of transfer credits may be applied toward the degree.

 Required Courses

-ARTH 6929Seminar: Theories of Art History 13
+ARTH 6929Seminar: Methods/Theories of Art History 13

-ARTH 6959Master's Thesis4-6
+ARTH 6959Master's Thesis (Art History)6

 Electives